27-31 mayo 2024

 Dr. Petrica Buganu (Horia Hulubei National Institute for R&D in Physics and Nuclear Engineering)

-Prof. Radu Budaca (Horia Hulubei National Institute for R&D in Physics and Nuclear Engineering) Dr. Andreea-Ioana Budaca (Horia Hulubei National Institute for R&D in Physics and Nuclear Engineering) Mr. Radi Benjedi (High Energy Physics and Astrophysics Laboratory, Department of Physics, Faculty of Science Semlalia, Cadi Ayyad University) Dr. Younes El Bassem (High Energy Physics and Astrophysics Laboratory, Department of Physics, Faculty of Science Semlalia, Cadi Ayyad University) Dr. Alaaeddine Lahbas (High Energy Physics and Astrophysics Laboratory, Department of Physics, Faculty of Science Semlalia, Cadi Ayyad University) Prof. Mustapha Oulne (High Energy Physics and Astrophysics Laboratory, Department of Physics, Faculty of Science Semlalia, Cadi Ayyad University) Dr. Azzeddine Ait Ben Mennana (High Energy Physics and Astrophysics Laboratory, Department of Physics, Faculty of Science Semlalia, Cadi Ayyad University)
+Prof. Radu Budaca (Horia Hulubei National Institute for R&D in Physics and Nuclear Engineering) Dr. Andreea-Ioana Budaca (Horia Hulubei National Institute for R&D in Physics and Nuclear Engineering) Sr. Radi Benjedi (High Energy Physics and Astrophysics Laboratory, Department of Physics, Faculty of Science Semlalia, Cadi Ayyad University) Dr. Younes El Bassem (High Energy Physics and Astrophysics Laboratory, Department of Physics, Faculty of Science Semlalia, Cadi Ayyad University) Dr. Alaaeddine Lahbas (High Energy Physics and Astrophysics Laboratory, Department of Physics, Faculty of Science Semlalia, Cadi Ayyad University) Prof. Mustapha Oulne (High Energy Physics and Astrophysics Laboratory, Department of Physics, Faculty of Science Semlalia, Cadi Ayyad University) Dr. Azzeddine Ait Ben Mennana (High Energy Physics and Astrophysics Laboratory, Department of Physics, Faculty of Science Semlalia, Cadi Ayyad University)

 Your browser is out of date!